Fatima-hub333/appointment-diary-front-end/README.md

 - Get the directory that you want to clone the repository.
 - Open the command prompt in this directory.
 - Write `git clone https://github.com/Fatima-hub333/appointment-diary-front-end.git`.
-- Go to the repository folder in your command prompt, run `cd space-travellers-hub`.
+- Go to the repository folder in your command prompt, run `cd appointment-diary-front-end
+`.
 - Run `npm install`

 ### Prerequisites